zeufparis/horloge_for_windows/README.md

 Just click on the horloge.hta file to get a clock on your windows desktop.

 You can change the size et the color as you want.

+You can leave a comment on my website zeuf.fr